Micheal129/thorium-browser-nix/README.md

 Nix flake for Thorium Browser

 This package is meant to be used until the official package is available in nixpkgs.
 See [progress](https://github.com/NixOS/nixpkgs/pull/261718)
+LOL no its not, the pull request was blocked,

 # Usage